Sport. Health. Nutrition. Gym. For style

 • distortion of the face, when smiling or raising an eyebrow, the affected part is motionless;

-Based on the examination of the patient, determination of muscle tone, skin sensitivity and neurological reflexes, in most cases it is possible to make a diagnosis.
+Based on examination of the patient, determination of muscle tone, skin sensitivity and neurological reflexes, in most cases it is possible to make a diagnosis.

 To confirm it, the following methods are used:

-• spinal puncture (only after an ultrasound of the brain and the absence of its displacement) - with hemorrhage, the pressure of the cerebrospinal fluid is increased, there is an admixture of blood, the protein content is increased;
+• spinal puncture (only after ultrasound of the brain and the absence of its displacement) - with hemorrhage, the pressure of the cerebrospinal fluid is increased, there is an admixture of blood, the protein content is increased;

 Stroke treatment

-• restoration of breathing with the help of artificial lung ventilation;
+• restoration of breathing using artificial ventilation;

 • normalization of blood pressure and round-the-clock monitoring of its level;